bergesinstitute/graf-method/book-4-unit-6.md

 (*I had* + participle) se llaman en español *pretérito perfecto compuesto* y *pretérito pluscuamperfecto,* respectivamente.

-> In English: The equivalent verb tenses to the present perfect (*I have* + participle) and to the past perfect (*I had* + participle) are called in Spanish *pretérito perfecto compuesto* and *pretérito pluscuamperfecto,* respectively.
+💂 The equivalent verb tenses to the present perfect (*I have* + participle) and to the past perfect (*I had* + participle) are called in Spanish *pretérito perfecto compuesto* and *pretérito pluscuamperfecto,* respectively.